adrien2-public/VideoStreamingApp/README.md

 https://help.ubidots.com/en/articles/2165289-learn-how-to-install-run-curl-on-windows-macosx-linux

-4 A) If using linux, use the below commands to perform the creation of consumers, services and credentials in our Kong API gateway.
+4) If using linux, use the below commands to perform the creation of consumers, services and credentials in our Kong API gateway.
 It might be preferable for some to simply copy paste contents from the file to the command line

 ```